Society for Promoting Christian Knowledge: IVP

 SPCK merged with Inter-Varsity Press (IVP) in 2015.
 IVP maintains its own board of trustees and editorial board.
 Key authors for IVP include John Stott, Don Carson, Amy Orr-Ewing and Emma Scrivener.

 Lion Hudson

-SPCK purchased Lion Hudson in 2021.
+SPCK purchased Lion Hudson in 2021 which is now an SPCK imprint.

 Marylebone House

 In 2014, SPCK launched its fiction imprint, Marylebone House, which publishes a range of contemporary and historical fiction, short stories and clerical crime mysteries, with Christian characters and Christian themes.

-Diffusion Prison Fiction
+Diffusion prison fiction

 SPCK also owns the imprint Diffusion, which has published 12 titles especially commissioned for adults who struggle to read.
 These titles are divided into two series, "Star" and "Diamond".
 Star books are written for adults who are new to reading and need to improve their very basic skills, while the Diamond series is more appropriate for learners who want to develop their reading confidence further.
-All of the books are written with engaging plots, suitable for adults, but in a style and typeface that is accessible to people with very basic literacy skills.
+All of the books are suitable for adults, but written in a style and typeface that is accessible to people with very basic literacy skills.

 SPCK provides these books for free to prisons including to individual prisoners, prison libraries and prison reading groups.
 This is done with the aim of addressing two major causes of re-offending: lack of employment on release and lack of support from family and friends.
 At the end of each chapter, the Diffusion books contain questions which can be discussed in a reading group, thereby developing verbal communication and social skills.
 These questions focus on developing empathy by asking questions like "what would it feel like to be in that character's position?" and encourage self-reflection by asking "how does this example apply to my own life?".

 By the end of 2018, the SPCK had sent Diffusion books to 70% of prisons in the UK.
 In 2018 alone, it sent out over 6,500 books.